martis42/depend_on_what_you_use/README.md

 | `ignore_include_patterns`    | List of patterns for include paths which are ignored by the analysis.
 Patterns have to be compatible to Python [regex syntax](https://docs.python.org/3/library/re.html#regular-expression-syntax).
 The [match](https://docs.python.org/3/library/re.html#re.match) function is used to process the patterns, |

 Examples and the correct format can be seen at the [custom config test cases](test/aspect/custom_config).

+## Skipping targets

+If you want the DWYU aspect to skip certain targets and negative target patterns are not an option you can do so by setting the `no-dwyu` tag on those.

 ## Recursion